Can I Still Ride My Bike During Tampa’s Safer at Home Order?

 Cities across the country have issued stay-at-home orders to slow the spread of the COVID-19 virus.
 In Tampa, we have a “Safer at Home Order”.
 The order asks people to not go out unless they need to provide or access essential services such as food and healthcare.
 The order is not designed to keep everyone in their home all the time, but to only go out when social distancing can be done.
 This means to stay at least six feet from those around you.

 If someone in Tampa wants to ride their bike for fun, exercise or transportation, they can, but they need to practice social distancing and stay six feet from others while they are out.
-Tampa’s “Safer at Home Order” specifically mentions riding a bike as one of the activities that are allowed during the battle against COVID-19.
+Tampa’s “Safer at Home Order” specifically mentions riding a bike as one of the activities that the order allows during the battle against COVID-19.

 Ways to Cycle Safe While Riding During COVID-19 Pandemic

 According to the Center for Disease Control, Americans can lower their risk of getting the COVID-19 virus by engaging in certain risk-avoidance procedures.
 This can apply to bike riders as well.

 - Social Distancing in Group Rides : If riding in a group, then stay six feet from other riders.